Hefty Fine

-Hefty Fine is the fourth studio album by American alternative rock band Bloodhound Gang, released on September 27, 2005.
-Produced by Jimmy Pop, it was Bloodhound Gang's third release on Geffen Records following the band's smash hit Hooray for Boobies which managed to sell over one million copies in the United States and Europe.
+Hefty Fine is the fourth studio album by American alternative rock band Bloodhound Gang, released on 27 September 2005.
+Produced by band frontman Jimmy Pop, it was Bloodhound Gang's third release on Geffen Records following the band's smash hit Hooray for Boobies which managed to sell over one million copies in the United States and Europe.
 It was also the band's last album with former guitarist Lüpüs Thünder and the only album with drummer Willie the New Guy—they were replaced in 2008 and 2006 by A members Daniel P. Carter and Adam Perry, respectively.
-The album consists of alternative metal and pop punk songs with a heavy emphasis on scatological humor.
+The album contains electronic instruments and heavy emphasis on scatological humor.

-The album received poor reviews and holds the dubious accolade of having received the second-worst review on review aggregator website Metacritic.
+The album received poor reviews and is the second-lowest rated album on review aggregator website Metacritic.
 Despite the critical backlash, the album sold well, particularly in Europe, where it debuted in the top ten in Austria, the Netherlands, and Germany.
 In the US, the album peaked at number 24 on the Billboard 200.

 Three singles were released from the album including "Foxtrot Uniform Charlie Kilo", "Uhn Tiss Uhn Tiss Uhn Tiss", and "No Hard Feelings".
 The album's first two singles were minor hits, the former charting on six charts, and the latter charting on four.

 Music

 "Foxtrot Uniform Charlie Kilo" was inspired by a joke between Jimmy Pop and "Evil" Jared Hasselhoff.
 Originally, the two had sent each other euphemisms for sexual intercourse via email.
 The joke later evolved into the song.
 According to Jimmy Pop, "Ralph Wiggum" took the longest to write because it required the band to sift through several scripts of The Simpsons.
 "Something Diabolical" features vocals from Finnish band HIM's lead singer, Ville Valo, who makes reference to the band in the lyric "Tonight belongs to H.I.M."
 HIM and Bloodhound Gang toured with each other in the 1990s.
 Eventually, the groups became close and Jimmy Pop offered to distribute HIM's CDs in America.
-When it came time to record "Something Diabolical," Valo was asked by the band to record some of the vocals.
-The hidden track is said by Bam Margera of CKY/Jackass/Viva La Bam fame.
-He can also be seen in the video for "Foxtrot Uniform Charlie Kilo" driving a car shaped like a banana, and, despite popular belief, he did not direct the video.
-RockHard Films director Marc Klasfeld directed the video.
+When it came time to record "Something Diabolical", Valo was asked by the band to record some of the vocals.
+The hidden track is said by Bam Margera of CKY/Viva La Bam fame.
+He can also be seen in the video for "Foxtrot Uniform Charlie Kilo" driving a car shaped like a banana, which RockHard Films' Marc Klasfeld directed.
 "Balls Out" can be heard briefly in the car chase scene from the 2008 movie Drillbit Taylor.

 "I'm the Least You Can Do" reuses a piano riff from "Birthday Boy", a song by Jimmy Pop's pre-Bloodhound Gang band Bang Chamber 8, released in 1990 on a self-titled demo tape.